-Learn how to crochet the moss stitch, a simple stitch that creates a beautiful textured fabric.
-This post was originally shared at Crafts Unleashed and may contain affiliate links, which help to support this site.
+Learn how to crochet the moss stitch, a simple stitch that creates a beautifully textured fabric.

 Why do I love the moss stitch?
-Well, it is very easy to work (it’s one of those great “mindless” stitches), yet it still creates beautiful texture.
-And because the stitch incorporates chain stitch spaces, the fabric isn’t too stiff, which means you can get a nice drape without it being too lacy.
+Well, it is very easy to work (it’s one of those great “mindless” stitches), but it also creates beautiful texture.
+And because the stitch incorporates chain stitch spaces, the fabric isn’t too stiff, which means you can get a nice drape without it being too lacy or open.